-High blood pressure is a common health concern.
 People can reduce their blood pressure in several ways, including diet, exercise, and blood pressure medication.
+These changes may start to reduce blood pressure within a few weeks.

 How long it takes to lower blood pressure depends on different factors, including: